 - Know how to restate firms’ reported financial statements to undo earnings management, when needed

-- Develop a better understanding of the types of red-flags to watch out for by analyzing the current financial statements of a company, with real-life case studies of several high-profile organizations
+- Develop a better understanding of the types of red-flags to watch out for by analyzing the current financial statements of a company.
+Learn this with real-life case studies of diverse high-profile organizations

 - Gain a powerful toolkit you can use to analyze financial statement data to assess firms’ profitability, risk, growth, and cash flows

-- Develop a comprehensive set of methods and mechanics for forecasting firms’ future business activities, and measuring the expected effects of those activities with projected future balance sheets, income statements, and cash flows.
+- Develop a complete set of methods and mechanics for forecasting firms’ future business activities.
+Learn how to measure the expected effects of those activities with projected future balance sheets, income statements, and cash flows.

 - Understand and apply various valuation approaches, including residual income valuation, discounted free cash flows, and market-based valuation multiples.